pgamerx/yt-dislikes-viewer/README.md

 [![Chrome Web Store](https://img.shields.io/chrome-web-store/v/ekabjflbgeakdkhdneeakapgboleidee?color=red&label=ChromeStore%20Release&logo=google&logoColor=red&style=for-the-badge)](https://chrome.google.com/webstore/detail/yt-dislikes-viewer/ekabjflbgeakdkhdneeakapgboleidee)

 # Important
-Hey there, I have just checked the Youtube's official change-logs and it seems that they will stop providing dislikes in the youtube Data API.
-That's why I am launching an archiving API that will allow anyone to see dislikes of any videos.
-This package will keep logging number of dislikes of any video and feed it to the API.
-In future, we will do something even better!
+Hello, I have quite recently checked the YouTube's official change-logs and it appears to be that they will avoid giving dislikes in the YouTube Data API.
+That is the reason I am dispatching an archiving API that will permit anybody to see dislikes of any videos.
+This package will continue to log number of dislikes of any video and feed it to the API.
+In future, we will improve!

 # Installation
 ## For Chromium-based Browsers (Edge,Chrome,Brave,Opera/OperaGX,Vivaldi etc.)